joshuacoles/OO3-To-Obsidian/README.md

-This is (eventually) a quick script to turn the `.oo3` files that MarginNote exports into a directory of `.md` files that can be loaded in Obsidian (or any other markdown editor really[^1]).
+This is (eventually) a quick script to turn the `.oo3` files that MarginNote exports into a directory of `.md` files that can be loaded in Obsidian (or any other markdown editor really, see note).

+---

+## Use of other Markdown Apps

-[^1]: If you want to use the generated markdown files outside of Obsidian I would recommend running them through the [zoni/obsidian-export](https://github.com/zoni/obsidian-export) project first to turn the `[[wiki-links]]` style into standard markdown `[...](...)`.
+> If you want to use the generated markdown files outside of Obsidian I would recommend running them through the [zoni/obsidian-export](https://github.com/zoni/obsidian-export) project first to turn the `[[wiki-links]]` style into standard markdown `[...](...)`.